AkaraSoftware/laravel/README.md

 composer install

-5. Install NPM Dependencies

-Just like how we must install composer packages to move forward, we must also install necessary NPM packages to move forward.
-This will install Vue.js, Bootstrap.css, Lodash, and Laravel Mix.

-This is just like step 4, where we installed the composer PHP packages, but this is installing the Javascript (or Node) packages required.
-The list of packages that a repo requires is listed in the packages.json file which is submitted to the github repo.
-Just like in step 4, we do not commit the source code for these packages to version control (github) and instead we let NPM handle it.

-npm install

 6. Create a copy of your .env file

 .env files are not generally committed to source control for security reasons.
 But there is a .env.example which is a template of the .env file that the project expects us to have.
 So we will make a copy of the .env.example file and create a .env file that we can start to fill out to do things like database configuration in the next few steps.